teamdeeson/codex/docs/working-at-deeson/pension.md

 # Company pension.

-All Deeson team members are automatically enrolled into our workplace pension scheme with Legal & General (L&G).
+All Deeson Group Ltd team members are automatically enrolled into our workplace pension scheme with Legal & General (L&G).

+All Deeson Publishing Ltd team members are automatically rolled into our workplace pension scheme with NEST.

 You will receive an enrolment notification from L&G when you've been enrolled.
 This will tell you: